Sexual Incompatibility: Keep Trying, or Break Up?

 Final thoughts

 There are many reasons why sexual differences may be seen and felt in relationships.
 No two people or relationships are the same, so this is not a one-size-fits-all dilemma.
-Keeping honest communication lines open is a huge asset.
-It can help prevent or decrease the heartache felt among partners in relationships.
+However, two things are very important when managing sexual incompatibility: communication and consent.

 References